 Visiting Svartifoss Waterfall

 If you’re wondering where to stay near Svartifoss, there are several great campsites.
-We particularly recommend the campsite in the nearby town of Vik.
+We particularly recommend the campsite in the nearby town of Vik and its Black Sand beaches.
 This charming little seaside spot has a lot to offer both locals and visitors.
 There are shopping facilities and restaurants to enjoy, and guests will be in close proximity to many incredible natural wonders.

 The geology of Iceland

 Iceland is known as the Land of Fire and Ice due to the contrasting elements present on the island.
 The Nordic island is located far up in the North Atlantic Ocean, close to the Arctic Circle, so the country has several glaciers.